 As mobile searches have been heating up, so have rumors about the implications for mobile advertisers.
 Rather than speculate, let’s quantify what’s important for mobile marketers out there today with real data.
 What’s a good CTR for mobile search ads?
 Is Quality Score calculated differently for mobile searches?
 Let’s take a look at some AdWords mobile data to fully understand how the search engine results page differs across devices.

 Different Devices, Different SERP, Different Ads

-It may go without saying, but the Google SERP displays differently whether you are searching on your desktop, tablet or mobile:
+It may go without saying, but the Google search page displays differently whether you are searching on your desktop, tablet or mobile: